UW-Hydro/VIC/docs/Documentation/Drivers/Classic/GlobalParam.md

 Unlike model parameters, for which 1 file contains data for all grid cells, the meteorological forcings are stored as a separate time series for each grid cell.
 The time step length of the input forcings must match the time step length at which VIC is running.
 Input files can be ASCII or Binary (signed or unsigned short ints) column formatted.
 Columns in the file must be in the same order as they are defined in the global control file.

 VIC will allow forcing data to be stored in two different files per grid cell (e.g., precip and wind speed in one file, tmin and tmax in another file; or meteorological variables in one file, and vegetation timeseries in another file).
-Note that if you are using two forcing files per grid cell, the parameters for the first file must be defined before those for the second. **Bold** numbers indicate the order in which these values should be defined, after each forcing file (FORCING1 or FORCING2).
+Note that if you are using two forcing files per grid cell, the parameters for the first file must be defined before those for the second. **Bold** numbers indicate the order in which these values should be defined, after each forcing file (`FORCING1` or `FORCING2`).
 Options that do not have a bold number apply to both forcing file types and should appear after the numbered options.

-All FORCING filenames are actually the pathname, and prefix for gridded data types: ex.
-DATA/forcing_YY.YYY_XX.XXX.
-Latitude and longitude index suffix is added by VIC based on GRID_DECIMAL parameter defined above, and the latitude and longitude values defined in the [soil parameter file](SoilParam.md).
+All FORCING filenames are actually the pathname, and prefix for gridded data types: ex. `DATA/forcing_YY.YYY_XX.XXX`.
+Latitude and longitude index suffix is added by VIC based on `GRID_DECIMAL` parameter defined above, and the latitude and longitude values defined in the [soil parameter file](SoilParam.md).

 | Name              | Type      | Units                     | Description                                                                                                                                                                                                                                                                                                                           |
 |------------------ |---------  |-------------------------- |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------   |